-Parallel Testing Using Automated Waveform Technology
+Parallel Testing Using Automated Waveform Technology and PXI Insert Technology

 (Patents and Patents Pending)